cultural activities in Iran are mostly around the Islam religion, with most celebrating a holiday or event.

-It takes place on the 10th day of Muharram (an arabic month on lunar calendar) every year.
+It takes place on the 10th day of Muharram in Iran (an arabic month on lunar calendar) every year.
 It would fall somewhere in October (October 1st) in 2017.
 The Ashoura Festival celebrates the martyrdom of Hussein, son of Ali, grandson of Muhammad.
 This is a time for Shi’a Muslims to show their devotion.

 The event includes mourning.
 A lot of people cook large amount of different foods or prepare drinks and give it to people.
 (Nazri)